-The Aldo Leopold Wilderness was designated in 1980; we first came in 1982 and big fires came shortly afterwards.
+The Aldo Leopold Wilderness was designated in 1980; big fires followed our 1982 visit.
 What little we remember no longer exists.
 And other than a little volunteer work, old trails are not being restored.
 Neither the Forest Service nor the Continental Divide Trail Association seem to have much interest in keeping trails on this high elevation ridge.

-Although fire records are difficult to obtain before 2000, local contacts say the area started burning more frequently in the 1980s.
-Over 10 more fires including the 2013 Silver Fire (which burned almost 140,000 acres) have scorched the area since 2000.
+Although fire records before 2000 are difficult to obtain, local contacts say the area started burning more frequently in the 1980s.
+Over 10 more fires, including the 2013 Silver Fire (which burned almost 140,000 acres), have scorched the area since 2000.
 Fire effects definitely dominated our 2020 visit to the area.

 Aldo Leopold Wilderness has been called the “wildest wilderness in New Mexico”—but this remote area along the crest of the Black Range likely gets few visitors because much is burned.

-The Continental Divide Trail (CDT) formerly followed Black Range of but some has been rerouted through canyons because of too many large fallen logos (with more ever falling) and exploding New Mexican locust.
+The Continental Divide Trail (CDT) formerly followed the Black Range crest but some has been rerouted through canyons because of too many large fallen logs (with more ever falling) and exploding New Mexican locust.
 Most CDT thru-hikers now skip the Aldo due to poor trail conditions and lack of water, hiking the Gila Wilderness instead which also cuts off 80 miles.

-Visit statistics: 7 days, 82 miles at 2 mph, and 450 feet per mile average elevation change; average pace was inflated by 9 miles road hiking at start of trip and good Gila trail at end—1.6 to 1.7 mph was pace on Aldo Leopold trails.
+Visit statistics: 7 days, 82 miles at 2 mph, and 450 feet per mile average elevation change; average pace was inflated by 9 miles of road hiking at the start of the trip and good Gila trail at the end—1.6 to 1.7 mph was our pace on Aldo Leopold trails.